gsamokovarov/web-console/README.markdown

 **If you ever decide to use _Web Console_ that way, use SSL to encrypt the traffic, otherwise all the input can be easily sniffed!**

+### config.web_console.term

+By default, the _Web Console_ terminal will report itself as `xterm-color`.
+You can override this option to change that.

 ### config.web_console.timeout

 You may have noticed that _Web Console_ client sends a lot of requests to the